Comment by Patrick Francis

 Despite its narrow focus this study gave regenerative agriculture a profile and status boost that may have enhanced its importance amongst government and semi-government bureaucrats tasked with environmental protection and enhancement across their jurisdictions.
 An important fact made known by the report authors received no attention: “The sample of graziers was small and the lack of data about the ecological characteristics of the broader population of graziers in the grassy woodlands biome means that it is not possible to confirm any causality between the condition of the ecosystem and profitability or with higher wellbeing.”

-Profitability of regen ag methods is often contested by farm consultants who promote an agricultural science and productivity per hectare based approach to farming.
+Profitability of RA methods is often contested by farm consultants who promote an agricultural science and productivity per hectare based approach to farming.
 The evidence from farming practice suggests most professional farmers operate in between the two extreme approaches, they understand the holistic connections between supporting ecosystem functions and maintaining long-term profitability and embrace them to different extents depending on a wide variety of factors and influences.

 “The analysis shows that, over the decade 2007 to 2016, farms in the Holmes Sackett benchmarking data set with ten consecutive years of data, who managed systems not classified as regenerative agricultural systems, generated operating returns or returns on assets managed (ROAM) of 4.22 percent.
 This compares with the group of producers practicing regenerative agriculture who returned only 1.66 percent.
 The average cost per farm, over the decade studied, of regenerative agriculture when compared to farms employing systems that are not classified as regenerative agriculture, equates to $2.46 million,” Francis writes.